Pheromosa Raid Guide – Best Counters, Weakness, CP & Strategy

 Pokémon Notes

-Mega Charizard Y Strong Fire + Flying utility
+Mega Charizard Y Strong Fire/Flying hybrid attacker

-Reshiram Excellent Fire DPS
+Reshiram High Fire-type DPS

-Heatran Very tanky
+Heatran Very tanky option for longer survivability

 Psychic Counters